Paper Sizes

 If you do not have acrobat pro, chances are you cannot supply artwork print ready.

-The following video will show you how to setup Acrobat PC for the most common tasks.
+The following video will show you how to setup Acrobat quick tools - for most common tasks

 See video: